BlockchainCommons/Gordian/README.md

 As a reference architecture, the Gordian Architecture also demonstrates the Gordian Principles.

 * **Independence.** Users can choose which applications to use within an open ecosystem.
-* **Privacy.** Airgaps provide data with strong protection, while torgaps do the same for networked interactions.
+* **Privacy.** Airgaps create strong data protection, while torgaps do the same for networked interactions.
 * **Resilience.** The paritioned design minimizes Single Points of Compromise.
 * **Openness.** Airgaps and torgaps are connected via standard specifications such as URs, which allow anyone to add apps to the ecosystem.